cocoa-xu/evision/README.md

 fwup /path/to/the/downloaded/firmware.fw
 ```

-SSH keys can be found in `nerves/id_rsa[.pub]`.
-For obvious security reason, please
-use these prebuilt firmwares for evaluation only.

 In the nerves build, `evision` is integrated as one of the dependencies of the [nerves_livebook](https://github.com/livebook-dev/nerves_livebook)
 project.
 This means that you can use livebook (as well as other pre-pulled libraries) to explore and evaluate the `evision`
 project.